 Gender equality implies not only equal distribution between men and women in all domains of society.
 It is also about the qualitative aspects, ensuring that the knowledge and experience of both men and women are used to promote progress in all aspects of society.

 In 2006, the World Economic Forum introduced its annual Global Gender Gap Report, which measures equality in the areas of economics, politics, education and health.
-Since the report’s inception, Sweden has never finished lower than fourth in the Gender Gap rankings, which can be found at www.weforum.org.
+Since the report’s inception, Sweden has never finished lower than five in the Gender Gap rankings, which can be found at www.weforum.org.
 (Text above from si.se)